-Brussels Code for air, Key elements climate and energy (COBRACE), 2013 23

-Introduces several new measures in order to meet the objectives of the Brussels-Capital region, namely the reduction of greenhouse gas (GHG) emissions by 30% by 2025 compared to 1990.
+Brussels Code for air, climate and energy (COBRACE), 2013 Key elements Introduces several new measures in order to meet the objectives of the Brussels-Capital region, namely the reduction of greenhouse gas (GHG) emissions by 30% by 2025 compared to 1990.
 The Code strengthens the regulation on energy performance of buildings.
 It also provides for the creation of an Energy House (Maison de l'énergie), a support service for households which aims at promoting the rational use of energy as well as the eco-construction.
 In addition, the Code provides for the improvement of air quality through measures promoting a higher environmental performance of vehicles.
 Finally, the Code sets specific standards in terms of air quality and greenhouse gas emissions.
-Relevance to Last Mile Logistics DIRECT - last mile This Code addresses issues that will impact last mile logistics specifically including air quality and greenhouse gas emission standards.
+Relevance to Last Mile Logistics DIRECT - last mile nat will impact last mile logistics specifically including air quality and